 (moments later, Naruto hits Suigetsu's next pitch back at him and into his nuts)

-Mistaken for Gay: Lee thinks Sakura and Ino might be this, based on how they word their conversation to each other in Chapter 22 (in reference to their previous fight in Sasuke's tournament, that is).
+- Mistaken for Gay: Lee thinks Sakura and Ino might be in a relationship, based on how they word their conversation to each other in Chapter 22 (in reference to their previous fight in Sasuke's tournament, that is).
 Their reaction to that is...well...

 Sakura: I haven't forgotten how you pulled my hair the other night...it still hurts, you know!

 Ino: Aww, wasn't I rough enough for you?
 Maybe you'd like me to spank you again so you'll be put in your proper position...